-A full copy of the ICT Responsible Use Policy is reproduced in the Student Planner.
+A full copy of the ICT Responsible Use Agreement - 2024 Policy is available on the college website and reproduced in the Student Planner.

 MOBILE DEVICE: includes but is not limited to a mobile phone, smart technology (eg smart watch), laptop, tablet, iPad, slate, games device, recording devices, cameras, etc).